Bourkies/Firebase-Bingo-Platform/README.md

     *   Copy the entire contents of the file and paste it into the rules editor, replacing any existing rules.
     *   Click "Publish".

-### Step 3: Assign Your First Admin (Crucial Step)

-After setting up your project, you need to assign an `Admin` role to your own user account to access the `admin.html` and `setup.html` pages.

-1.  **Open the App**: Open `index.html` in your browser (or your deployed site URL).
-2.  **Log In**: Click the "Login" button and sign in with the Google account you want to be the administrator.
-This action creates your user profile in the Firestore database.
-3.  **Go to Firestore**: In the Firebase Console, navigate to `Build > Firestore Database`.
-4.  **Find Your User**: You should see a `users` collection.
-Click on it.
-Find the document that has an `email` field matching your email address.
-5.  **Update Your Role**:
-    *   Click on your user document to view its fields.
-    *   Find the `role` field, which is currently set to `"Player"`.
-    *   Change the value from `"Player"` to `"Admin"` (case-sensitive) and click "Update".
-6.  **Refresh the App**: Go back to the application and refresh the page.
-You should now see the "Admin" and "Setup" links in the navigation bar.

-## **Part 2: Data Migration (One-Time Step)**

-This is an **optional step** only for users migrating data from a previous Google Sheets-based system.
-For new events, you can configure everything through the `setup.html` page.

-1.  **Export Sheets to CSV**: From your old Google Sheet, export the `Config` and `Tiles` sheets as separate CSV files (e.g., `config.csv`, `tiles.csv`) and place them in your project folder.
-2.  **Run Migration Script**: A migration script (`migration-script.js`) is included to upload this data to Firestore.
-You will need to have Node.js installed.
-    *   **Install Dependencies**: In your terminal, run `npm install firebase-admin csv-parser`.
-    *   **Get Service Account Key**: In the Firebase Console, go to `Project Settings > Service Accounts`, and click "Generate new private key".
-Save the downloaded JSON file in your project folder.
-    *   **Run the Script**: Execute the script from your terminal, pointing it to your service key file: `node migration-script.js`.

-## **Part 3: Development & Deployment Workflow**
+## Part 2: Local Development & Deployment

-Your project's code (HTML, JS, CSS) lives in a Git repository, while your event's data (tiles, teams, submissions) lives in Firebase.
-The following workflow allows you to host your code and have it automatically update whenever you push changes to Git.

-This project is designed to be managed in Git and deployed to Firebase Hosting.

-### **Local Development**
+You cannot open the `index.html` file directly in your browser.
+This project uses JavaScript modules, which require the files to be served by a web server.
+You can either run a local server for testing or deploy the site to Firebase Hosting.

+> **Prerequisite: Node.js**
+> The following steps require Node.js and its package manager, npm.
+> *   Download and install the **LTS** (Long-Term Support) version from nodejs.org.
+> *   **Important**: During installation, ensure the option to "Add to PATH" is selected.
+This allows you to run `npm` commands from any terminal, including the one inside VS Code.
+> *   After installation, close and reopen your terminal (or VS Code entirely) for the changes to take effect.

+### Local Development (Recommended for Setup)
-To test the application on your local machine, you can use any simple web server.
-A popular choice is `serve`.
+To test the application on your local machine, you can use a simple web server like `serve`.
-1. Install `serve`: `npm install -g serve`
+1.  **Install `serve`**: In your terminal, run `npm install -g serve`.
-2. Run the server from your project's root directory: `serve .`
+2.  **Run the server**: From your project's root directory, run `serve .`
-3. Open the provided local URL (e.g., `http://localhost:3000`) in your browser.
+3.  **Open the App**: The terminal will provide a local URL (e.g., `http://localhost:3000`).
+Open this URL in your browser.

-### **Deployment Options**
+### Deployment to Firebase Hosting
 You can deploy the site manually for quick tests or set up automated deployments from GitHub for a seamless workflow.

 First, install the Firebase CLI: `npm install -g firebase-tools` and log in with `firebase login`.

-#### **1. Manual Deployment (for testing)**
+#### Option 1: Manual Deployment
 1.  **Initialize Project**: In your project's root directory, run `firebase init hosting`.
     *   Select "Use an existing project" and choose the Firebase project you created.
-    *   What do you want to use as your public directory?
-Enter **`.`** (a single period for the current directory).
+    *   For your public directory, enter **`.`** (a single period for the current directory).
     *   Configure as a single-page app? **No**.
-    *   Set up automatic builds and deploys with GitHub? **No** (we'll do this next).
+    *   Set up automatic builds and deploys with GitHub? **No**.
 2.  **Deploy**: Run `firebase deploy`.
-After a moment, the CLI will give you your live Hosting URL.
+The CLI will give you your live Hosting URL.

-#### **2. Automated Deployment with GitHub (Recommended)**
+#### Option 2: Automated Deployment with GitHub (Production Workflow)
 This is the ideal workflow for a live event.
 Every time you push a change to your main branch on GitHub, it will automatically deploy to Firebase Hosting.

 1.  **Push to GitHub**: Make sure your project is pushed to a GitHub repository.
 2.  **Run Init Command**: In your project's root directory, run `firebase init hosting:github`.
 3.  **Follow Prompts**:
-    *   The CLI will ask you to authorize with GitHub.
-    *   It will ask for your repository (`username/repo-name`).
+    *   Authorize with GitHub and select your repository (`username/repo-name`).
-    *   When asked "What script should be run before every deploy?", you can leave it blank and press Enter.
+    *   When asked "What script should be run before every deploy?", leave it blank and press Enter.
-    *   It will ask to set up a workflow to deploy on push.
-Say **Yes**.
+    *   Set up a workflow to deploy on push? **Yes**.
-    *   It will ask which branch to deploy from.
-The default is `main`.
+    *   Choose the branch to deploy from (e.g., `main`).
-4.  **Done!**: The CLI will create a service account, add it as a secret to your GitHub repository, and create a `.github/workflows` directory with the deployment script.
-Now, any `git push` to your main branch will automatically update your live bingo site.
+4.  **Done!**: The CLI creates a `.github/workflows` directory.
+Now, any `git push` to your main branch will automatically update your live site.

+## Part 3: Initial Admin Setup (Crucial Step)

+After setting up your Firebase project and serving the application (either locally or by deploying it), you must assign an `Admin` role to your own user account to access the `admin.html` and `setup.html` pages.

+1.  **Open the App**: Open the application using your local server URL (e.g., `http://localhost:3000`) or your deployed Firebase Hosting URL.
+2.  **Log In**: Click the "Login with Google" button and sign in with the account you want to be the administrator.
+This action creates your user profile in the Firestore database.
+3.  **Go to Firestore**: In the Firebase Console, navigate to `Build > Firestore Database`.
+4.  **Find Your User**: You should see a `users` collection.
+Click on it, then find the document that has an `email` field matching your email address.
+5.  **Update Your Role**:
+    *   Click on your user document to view its fields.
+    *   Find the `isAdmin` field (it should be a boolean set to `false`).
+    *   Change the value from `false` to `true` and click "Update".
+6.  **Refresh the App**: Go back to the application tab and refresh the page.
+You should now see the "Admin" and "Setup" links in the navigation bar.

-## **Part 4: How to Use**
+## Part 4: How to Use

 All pages contain a navigation bar at the top to easily switch between the Player, Overview, and Admin views.